No dates have been set for this course.

 This course is designed for individuals interested in teaching the 10- and 30-hour Maritime safety and health Outreach Training Program to their employees and other interested groups.
 Special emphasis is placed on those topics required in the 10- and 30-hour Outreach Training Program as well as the most hazardous in the maritime industry using OSHA Maritime Standards as a guide.
 Students are briefed on effective instructional approaches and use of visual aids and handouts.
 This course allows the student to become a trainer in the Outreach Training Program, to conduct 10- and 30-hour maritime classes in shipyard employment, marine terminals, and longshoring, and to issue cards to participants after verifying course completion.
 Students in OSHA #5400 Trainer Course in OSHA Standards for the Maritime Industry who wish to participate as authorized Outreach Trainer Program trainers in the OSHA Outreach Training Program must successfully prepare a presentation on an assigned OSHA maritime industry Outreach Training Program topic individually or as part of a group and successfully pass a written exam at the end of the course.

-- Students must successfully complete the OSHA #5410 Occupational Safety and Health Standards for the Maritime Industry no later than seven (7) years prior to completing the trainer course.
+- Students must successfully complete the OSHA #5410 Occupational Safety and Health Standards for the Maritime Industry no longer than seven years prior to registering for the trainer course.

-A bachelor’s degree (or higher) in occupational safety and health, a Certified Safety Professional (CSP) or a Certified Industrial Hygienist (CIH) designation may be substituted for two (2) years of work related experience.
+A bachelor’s degree (or higher) in occupational safety and health, a Certified Safety Professional (CSP), a Certified Industrial Hygienist (CIH), or a Certified Marine Chemist (CMC) designation may be substituted for two years of work related experience.

-Authorized OSHA Outreach Training Program trainers are required to attend OSHA #5402 Maritime Industry Trainer Update Courses at least once every four (4) years to maintain their trainer status.
-The OSHA #5400 Trainer Course in Occupation Safety and Health Standards for the Maritime Industry can also be used to maintain a trainer’s authorized status.
+Authorized OSHA Outreach Training Program trainers are required to attend an OSHA #5402 Maritime Industry Trainer Update Course at least once every four years to maintain their trainer status.
+The OSHA #5400 Trainer Course in Occupation Safety and Health Standards for the Maritime Industry may also be used to maintain a trainer’s authorized status.

 You must also satisfy the course prerequisites.
 See the “Prerequisites” section above for more information.

-- Prerequisite verification forms submitted through the website must be submitted under the account of the person wishing to take the course.
+- Prerequisite verification forms must be submitted under the account of the person wishing to take the course.
 They cannot be submitted on behalf of another person.